30 fun couples’ activities to do in London in autumn

 The other palatial London estate to see is Kensington Palace.
 It’s the official residence of William, Kate and their children.
 Princess Diana, and the Queen’s sister, Princess Margaret, were also former residents.
 Kensington Palace is open daily except from 24 to 26 December, and you can get your tickets online.

-4. See London in autumn from above — fun things for couples to do in London
+4. See London in autumn from above — fun things to do in London couples

 Kiss the world goodbye — for at least 30 minutes — in your own private pod on the London Eye.
 This big ferris wheel is one of the most popular things to do in London, more so for couples.